 Grindrod Shipping Holdings Ltd. Announces Agreement With Taylor Maritime Investments Limited

-/EIN News/ -- SINGAPORE, Oct.
-12, 2022 (GLOBE NEWSWIRE) -- Grindrod Shipping Holdings Ltd. (NASDAQ: GRIN) (JSE: GSH) (“Grindrod Shipping” or “Company” or “we” or “us” or “our”), a global provider of maritime transportation services predominantly in the drybulk sector, today announced that we have entered into a transaction implementation agreement (the “Implementation Agreement”), dated October 11, 2022, among the Company, Taylor Maritime Investments Limited (“TMI”) and Good Falkirk (MI) Limited, a wholly-owned subsidiary of TMI (the “Offeror”), providing for a voluntary conditional cash offer (the “Offer”) to be made by the Offeror for all of the issued ordinary shares (the “Shares”) in the capital of the Company (other than Shares held by the Offeror and Shares held in treasury) (the “Offer Shares”).
+SINGAPORE, Oct.
+12, 2022 (GLOBE NEWSWIRE) -- Grindrod Shipping Holdings Ltd. GRIN GSH ("Grindrod Shipping" or "Company" or "we" or "us" or "our"), a global provider of maritime transportation services predominantly in the drybulk sector, today announced that we have entered into a transaction implementation agreement (the "Implementation Agreement"), dated October 11, 2022, among the Company, Taylor Maritime Investments Limited ("TMI") and Good Falkirk (MI) Limited, a wholly-owned subsidiary of TMI (the "Offeror"), providing for a voluntary conditional cash offer (the "Offer") to be made by the Offeror for all of the issued ordinary shares (the "Shares") in the capital of the Company (other than Shares held by the Offeror and Shares held in treasury) (the "Offer Shares").

 Under the terms of the Offer, shareholders of the Company ("Grindrod Shareholders") will be entitled to receive the offer price of US$21.00 in cash for each Share tendered in the Offer.
 Under the terms of the Implementation Agreement, subject to the conditions to the Offer being satisfied (or, to the extent permitted, waived) as of the expiration time of the Offer, the Company has agreed to declare and pay a special dividend of US$5.00 per Share ("Special Dividend") to Grindrod Shareholders that hold Shares as of a dividend record date to be established by the Board.
 If the conditions to the Offer are not satisfied (or, to the extent permitted, waived) as of the expiration time of the Offer (as such expiration may be extended), subject to the rules of the Johannesburg Stock Exchange (the "JSE") no Special Dividend will be paid by the Company.
 Under the terms of the Offer and the Implementation Agreement, if the conditions to the Offer are satisfied (or to the extent permitted, waived) as of the expiration time of the Offer (as such expiration may be extended), Grindrod Shareholders who have validly tendered (and not withdrawn) their Shares in accordance with the terms of the Offer (and who hold Shares as at the Special Dividend record date) would therefore receive an aggregate transaction value of US$26.00 per Share (comprising the offer price of US$21.00 in cash and the Special Dividend) ("Transaction Value"), valuing the Company's existing issued and to be issued ordinary share capital at approximately US$506 million on a fully diluted basis (including the Special Dividend).
 As mandated by the Financial Surveillance Department of the South African Reserve Bank, Grindrod shareholders holding their Shares on the JSE will receive their Offer consideration in the equivalent amount of South African Rand.
 The South African Rand to U.S. Dollar exchange rate to be applied to determine the amount of South African Rand will be set out in the formal offer documentation to be issued in respect of the Offer.